-As Head of PE and former Head of Year at a further afield secondary school, I’m hoping my experience of 10 years teaching will be of use and I’m looking forward to learning more about the role.
+As Head of PE and former Head of Year at a further afield secondary school, I’m hoping my experience of over 10 years teaching will be of use and I’m looking forward to learning more about the role.

 In my free time I’m a member of a local running club and I also enjoy playing cricket.

-I am the Acting Executive Headteacher of Canewdon Endowed (CofE) VC and St. Nicholas (CofE) VC Primary Schools.
+I am the Executive Headteacher of Canewdon Endowed (CofE) VC and St. Nicholas (CofE) VC Primary Schools.

 It is a joy to work with the children at both schools and I look forward to each opportunity that I get to work with the Governing Body.

-Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher, and then the Acting Executive Headteacher), I was a teacher at Downhall Primary School.
+Before I was appointed as Deputy Headteacher of Canewdon (the role I had before becoming the Executive Deputy Headteacher, and then the Executive Headteacher), I was a teacher at Downhall Primary School.